At Servier, we believe that everyone has the right to access health information that helps him/her to make informed decisions.

 Before joining a study, participants must give their consent.
 The ICF is a written document that aims to inform a participant about the purpose, procedures, potential benefits and risks of the studies.
 This document should be written in simple language understandable to the participants.

-Medical illustrations to illustrate your publications and powerpoints presentations
+Free medical images to illustrate your publications and powerpoints presentations

 The official blog of Servier